MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/wdm-removelockforwardwrite2.md

 ---
 title: RemoveLockForwardWrite2 Rule (WDM)
-description: The RemoveLockForwardWrite2 rule verifies that calls to IoAcquireRemoveLock and IoReleaseRemoveLock are used correctly when forwarding a IRP using IoCallDriver to a another device. ms.date: 05/21/2018
+description: The RemoveLockForwardWrite2 rule verifies that calls to IoAcquireRemoveLock and IoReleaseRemoveLock are used correctly when forwarding an IRP using IoCallDriver to another device. ms.date: 05/21/2018
 keywords: ["RemoveLockForwardWrite2 rule (wdm)"]
 topic_type: